umdbrett/INST-377/git/README.md

 	- `git push origin master`

 ### Collaborating with your Colleague(s)
-For your own project, you normally use `commit` and `push` to manage your code, and you many not use other commands that much.
+For your own projects, you'll normally use `commit` and `push` to manage your code, and you many not use other commands that much.
 However, Git is often used for collaboration with other colleagues.
 Let's do some exercises on collaborating with your friend.

 1. Pair up with a colleague next to you.
 On the browser, go to your friend's Git repo page by typing your friend's Git repo URL.
 For example, you may go to `https://github.com/RFollman/INST-377`
 2. Click the "Fork" button at the top.